-A significant number of shares of our common stock were registered for sale in 2011 and have become eligible for sale, which could depress the market price for our common stock.
-Future sales by us or our existing stockholders could similarly depress the market price of our common stock.
+Future sales by us or our existing stockholders could depress the market price of our common stock.

-A significant number of shares of our common stock were registered for sale in 2011 and have become eligible for sale in the public market, which could cause the market price for our common stock to decline significantly.
+Sales of a substantial number of shares of common stock, or the perception that sales could occur, could adversely affect the market price of our common stock.
+On July 16, 2013, we closed an underwritten offering of 1,050,000 shares of our common stock, and certain selling stockholders sold 955,000 shares of our common stock in this offering.
+In addition, we may offer and sell common stock, preferred stock, debt securities, depositary shares, warrants, subscription rights, stock purchase contracts and units under a universal shelf registration statement, which was declared effective on February 14, 2014.
+Finally, a significant number of shares of our common stock were registered for sale in 2011 and are eligible for sale in the public market.
 If we or our existing stockholders sell a large number of shares of our common stock, or if we sell additional securities that are convertible into common stock, in the future, the market price of our common stock similarly could decline.
 Further, even the perception in the public market that we or our existing stockholders might sell shares of common stock could depress the market price of our common stock.